Turn on suggestions

-Even if you don’t follow the news closely, you’re probably aware that something happened with income taxes in the last year or two.
+Even if you don’t follow the news closely, you’re probably aware that something happened with income taxes in recent years.
 That something was the Tax Cuts and Jobs Act (TCJA) of 2017, and it made several significant changes to the way we file our income taxes in the United States.

-“These changes are still causing plenty of adjustment come tax season,” says Robert Steen, director of retirement advice and complex financial planning at USAA.
+“These changes are still causing plenty of adjustment come tax season,” says Robert Steen, director of retirement advice at USAA.

 Small-business owners are already fully aware of the complications that can arise from tax law.
 With the TCJA, their filing has become slightly more difficult based on a distinction between C-corps and S-corps.